 Leveraging Prospect Research for Your Virtual Gala: 4 Tips

-As a fundraising professional, you may be interested in creating a virtual gala to raise money for your school or organization.
-Perhaps you’ve invested in a virtual gala platform to live stream your event, facilitate a live chat, and engage participants in an exciting bidding process.
+As a fundraising professional, you may be interested in hosting your own virtual gala to raise money for your school or nonprofit organization.
+Perhaps you’ve invested in a virtual gala platform to livestream your event, facilitate a live chat, and engage participants in an exciting bidding process.

 - Identify prospective major donors.